 On the classical side of things, Eric has served as both principal bassist and cellist for the Lynchburg Symphony Orchestra, the Commonwealth Choral Society and the James Chamber Players, performs as a member of the Waynesboro Symphony Orchestra and is a sought after clinician and educator.

-Along with his work with the orchestras, Eric is currently performing with the Sway Katz Big Band, Solar Hearts, the Eric Hollandsworth Quartet, Americana group Carrington Kay, Jam/Groove Band The Mad Anthonys, modern Jazz combo Flat Five Jazz and the Lynchburg Community Big Band.
+Along with his work with the orchestras, Eric is currently performing with the Sway Katz Big Band, the Eric Hollandsworth Quartet, Americana group Carrington Kay, Jam/Groove Band The Mad Anthonys, modern Jazz combo Flat Five Jazz and the Lynchburg Community Big Band.

 In 2016, Eric became and Endorsing Artist for Spector Basses.